- Community Development & Infrastructure

 Special Use, Variance, and Rezoning Requests:

 New applications for special use permits, variances, and rezoning requests are being accepted both digitally and in person.
 Please contact David Webb, email@example.com, to schedule a pre-application meeting.
 Due to the nature of these requests incomplete applications will not be processed.
 You will find a link to learn more about this process in the navigation menu on the left of this page, under the Current and Long Range Planning heading.
 You may learn more about this process here.

 Finally, please feel free to contact firstname.lastname@example.org with any additional questions.

 About the Division

-The Long Range Planning Division develops long-range plans designed to direct and manage growth based on a wide range of diverse community goals.
-The staff then analyzes proposed changes in land use, and administers regulations including the Zoning Ordinance and Subdivision Regulations, in order to implement land use and development policies of the Board of Commissioners.
+The Current and Long Range Planning Division develops long-range plans designed to direct and manage growth based on a wide range of diverse community goals and is responsible for ensuring building permit applications meet the requirements of the Official Code of Hall County.
+Staff also analyzes proposed changes in land use, and administers regulations including the Zoning Ordinance and Subdivision Regulations, in order to implement land use and development policies of the Board of Commissioners.
 In addition, staff provides information to the Board of Commissioners regarding the effects of growth including:

 - Increasing demands on public infrastructure and governmental service

 - Overall effects on the community's quality of life

 You can check out the frequently requested forms or read the Guide for Long Range Planning (PDF) for more information.